Anna-Assistant/Anna/docs/README.md

 - Avoid duplicate PRs, if need be comment on the older PR with the PR number of the follow-up (new PR) and close the obsolete PR yourself.

-- Add relevant screenshots or images if needed.

 Also, we have a team of maintainers to whom you can write if your pull-request goes unnoticed.
 They may have time.

 [https://anna-assistant.github.io/](https://anna-assistant.github.io/)